Background pattern

 In children, depending on their age and body weight, Soluvit will be administered as indicated in section 3.

-The active principles of Soluvit may interact with the following medications:
+The active substances of Soluvit may interact with the following medicines:

 • Levodopa: reducing its effects, unless associated with carbidopa.

-• Folic acid: in high doses may reduce blood cyanocobalamin levels.
+• Folic acid: at high doses, it may reduce the amounts of cyanocobalamin in the blood.

-• Chloramphenicol (antibiotic): may reduce the effect of cyanocobalamin.
+• Chloramphenicol (antibiotic): may decrease the effect of cyanocobalamin.

 Interactions described for folic acid: